-Rice serves on the board of directors for Hulu, National Geographic Partners, the National Cable & Telecommunications Association and Southern California Public Radio.
-He also sits on the Motion Picture & Television Fund’s Board of Governors.
+Rice serves on the boards for National Geographic Partners, the Motion Picture & Television Fund’s Board of Governors and Southern California Public Radio.

 Rice began his career in the marketing department at Twentieth Century Fox in 1989 after graduating from the University of Nottingham.